-- Congenital: Arise from ectodermal epithelium in the 3rd to 5th weeks of embryogenesis during the process of neural tube closure
+- Congenital: arise from ectodermal epithelium in the third to fifth weeks of embryogenesis during the process of neural tube closure

 - May be seen in association with dermal sinus tracts or vertebral anomalies

-- Rare acquired lesions are thought to be post-traumatic in etiology, often spinal in location when secondary to lumbar punctures
+- Rare acquired lesions are thought to have a post-traumatic etiology, often spinal in location when secondary to lumbar punctures

 - Epidermoid cyst growth by desquamation and formation of cholesterol/keratin crystals